fmelodb/Oracle-Database-Scripts/README.md

 # OracleDBScripts
 This repository contains scripts for DBA operations on Oracle Database.
 The following code is my own, and not by Oracle Corporation.
-This is only for testing and learning purposes, use it in production by your own risk.
+This is only for testing and learning purposes, use it in production at your own risk.

 The following was tested on 18c in CDB architecture (it works on a PDB).